This page is in the process of a complete update – please check back in a few days.

-First and to be clear, there’s absolutely no necessity to use a dedicated PC to work with data from a weather station.
-If you only wish to download and process data from the logger on, for example, a daily or weekly basis then having a dedicated PC would be an expensive luxury and total overkill.
-And, equally, there’s rarely any problem in using a PC for a limited amount of other basic work even though its primary job may be as a weather PC.
+- To be clear, there’s absolutely no necessity to use a dedicated computer to work with data from a weather station.
+If you only wish to download and process data from the logger say once a day or once a week then having a dedicated PC might well be overkill.
+But if you do want to have a computer connected to the weather station 24/7 then trying to share that computer for other purposes generally does not work out well.

-NB This page primarily deals with various types of PC hardware – there is also a choice of software to be made, appropriate to the chosen operating system of course (i.e. Windows software for Windows PC and Linux-compatible software for Linux devices) – see elsewhere for details.
-Remember also that if you already have a Windows PC that you’re happy to run 24/7 then by adding a 6558 1-year or 6559 3-year weatherlink.com subscription to the standard Weatherlink software you can have a system directly equivalent to WeatherlinkIP.
+- This page primarily deals with various types of computer hardware.
+But there is of course also a choice to be made of software, appropriate to the chosen operating system of course (i.e. Windows software for Windows PC and Linux-compatible software for Linux devices).
+Choosing software is a topic is discussed elsewhere.

 Selecting a dedicated weather PC